Feynman’s Method of “A Particle Exploring All Possible Paths”

 An Electron Will Also Explore All Possible Paths

-As Feynman pointed out, everything we have discussed so far can be applied to the propagation and detection of electrons: Electrons also “explore all possible paths”, and these paths are determined by the experimental configuration.
+10. As Feynman pointed out, everything we have discussed so far can be applied to the propagation and detection of electrons: Electrons also “explore all possible paths,” and the experimental configuration determines these paths.

 • If the experimental configuration changes, those paths reconfigure instantaneously.
 Of course, quantum electrodynamics (QED) incorporates the possible trajectories of both electrons and photons.

-• It is amazing to realize that physicists used Feynman’s version of QED for 70 years without realizing that the same needs to be applied to quantum phenomena like the “double-slit experiment”.
+• Surprisingly, physicists used Feynman’s version of QED for 70 years without realizing that the same idea could be applied to quantum phenomena like the “double-slit experiment.”

 Conclusion

-The key philosophical problem that existed for Newton to Fermat to Feynman with their “particle representation of light” was to explain how a photon would know in advance how to determine the path of least time.
+12. The key philosophical problem that existed for Newton, Fermat, and Feynman with their “particle representation of light” was to explain how a photon would know in advance how to determine the path of least time.

 Any questions on these QM posts can be discussed at the discussion forum: “Quantum Mechanics – A New Interpretation“.